Aerial spraying permitting arrangements

 HSE will consider approving Application Plans and/or permitting spray operations which meet the requirements set out in the Plant Protection Products (Sustainable Use) Regulations 2012.
 The law also allows us to withdraw or amend permits in certain circumstances.

-You should of course, comply with all other laws regarding the use of PPPs.
-Retain your paperwork for at least three years, this will enable HSE to undertake relevant compliance work.
+You must of course, comply with all other laws regarding the use of plant protection products (PPPs).
+Retain your paperwork for at least 3 years, this will enable HSE to undertake relevant compliance work.

 Application of pesticides by drone

 HSE currently considers the application of pesticides by drone to be aerial spraying.
 So it is subject to the permitting arrangements described above.

 Current regulations do not prevent drone spraying and do not impose specific requirements beyond those which generally apply.
 HSE needs to be satisfied that spraying can be done without causing harm to human health or having unacceptable effects on the environment.